fortinetdev/terraform-provider-fortios/website/docs/r/fortios_wirelesscontroller_timers.html.markdown

 * `ipsec_intf_cleanup` - Time period to keep IPsec VPN interfaces up after WTP sessions are disconnected (30 - 3600 sec, default = 120).
 * `ble_scan_report_intv` - Time between running Bluetooth Low Energy (BLE) reports (10 - 3600 sec, default = 30).
 * `drma_interval` - Dynamic radio mode assignment (DRMA) schedule interval in minutes (10 - 1440, default = 60).
+* `ap_reboot_wait_interval1` - Time in minutes to wait before AP reboots when there is no controller detected (5 - 65535, default = 0, 0 for no reboot).
+* `ap_reboot_wait_time` - Time to reboot the AP when there is no controller detected and standalone SSIDs are pushed to the AP in the previous session, format hh:mm.
+* `ap_reboot_wait_interval2` - Time in minutes to wait before AP reboots when there is no controller detected and standalone SSIDs are pushed to the AP in the previous session (5 - 65535, default = 0, 0 for no reboot).
 * `dynamic_sort_subtable` - Sort sub-tables, please do not set this parameter when configuring static sub-tables.
 Options: [ false, true, natural, alphabetical ]. false: Default value, do not sort tables; true/natural: sort tables in natural order.
 For example: [ a10, a2 ] --> [ a2, a10 ]; alphabetical: sort tables in alphabetical order.
 For example: [ a10, a2 ] --> [ a10, a2 ].
 * `get_all_tables` - Get all sub-tables including unconfigured tables.
 Do not set this variable to true if you configure sub-table in another resource, otherwish conflicts and overwrite will occur.
 Options: [ false, true ]. false: Default value, do not get unconfigured tables; true: get all tables including unconfigured tables.
 * `vdomparam` - Specifies the vdom to which the resource will be applied when the FortiGate unit is running in VDOM mode.
 Only one vdom can be specified.
 If you want to inherit the vdom configuration of the provider, please do not set this parameter.